 \section{Introduction}

-Many real-world applications of machine learning are characterized by differences between the domains at training and at deployment \cite{ hendrycks2019benchmarking, koh2021wilds}.
+Many real-world applications of machine learning are characterized by differences between the domains at training and deployment \citep{ hendrycks2019benchmarking, koh2021wilds}.
 Therefore, effective methods are needed that learn domain-invariant representations across domains.
-For example, it is well known that medical settings suffer from substantial domain shifts due to differences in patient cohorts, medical routines, reporting practices, etc. \cite{futoma2020myth, zech2018variable}.
+For example, it is well known that medical settings suffer from substantial domain shifts due to differences in patient cohorts, medical routines, reporting practices, etc. \citep{futoma2020myth, zech2018variable}.
 Hence, a machine learning model trained for one patient cohort may not generalize to other patient cohorts.
-Therefore, there is a great need for effective domain adaptation of time series.
+This highlights the need for effective domain adaptation of time series.